UnknownRori/php-router/README.md

 // Create instance of `RouteSolver`
 $resolver = new RouteResolver($routes);

-// And resolve some URL and echo the output
+// Resolve the URL
 // Make sure the URL is looks like this, so you might need to cut some host name and the other stuff to be able properly match the route
 $result = $resolver->resolve('GET', '/users/UnknownRori');

+// Echo the result
 echo $result;
 ```